Running With Plantar Fasciitis: Can You Do It Safely?

 #12: Roll Your Feet

 As with any injury, if you have plantar fasciitis, the best plan is to listen to your body and shift your mindset to focusing on doing whatever you can to support healing.
-Allow your training to be secondary, but stay positive through your rehab.
+Make your training secondary, but stay positive throughout your rehab.
 You will heal.

 You can also visit your healthcare provider for more help with plantar fasciitis pain relief.

-For guidance on strengthening your feet, check out our 10 Foot Strengthening Exercises For Runners.
+For guidance on strengthening your feet, check out this next guide:

 References